-The time series plot for this reference OM shows a large uncertainty in initial biomass and in current status, most notable on the level of fishing mortality (Figure 17).
-The comparison with the stock trajectories estimated by the base case stock assessmnt model (Figure 18) differ specially in the recent levels of fishing mortality and stock abundance.
-After projecting the stock for the catches reported in 2018 and 2019, the biomass levels appear to have turned to even lower values.
+The time series plot for this reference OM shows a large uncertainty in initial biomass and in current status, most notable on the level of fishing mortality (Figure 16).
+The comparison with the stock trajectories estimated by the base case stock assessment model (Figure 17) differ specially in the recent levels of fishing mortality and stock abundance.
+After projecting the stock for the catches reported between 2018 and 2020, the biomass levels appear to have turned to even lower values.